open-ortho/dent-oip/source/DICOM/VL_Photographic_Image/Acquisition_Context/01_acquisition_projection.rst

 Concept Code Sequence Attribute (0040,A168)
 -------------------------------------------

+A DICOM code is used (instead of a SNOMED-CT code), because the Concept Name "`Image View <https://dicom.nema.org/medical/dicom/current/output/html/part16.html#DCM_111031>`__" already exists in DICOM and can be found througout `DICOM Part 16 <https://dicom.nema.org/medical/dicom/current/output/html/part16.html>`__

 .. note::
   Use one of the lateral projections for photographs of the buccal (cheek) region.